fastify/fastify-sensible/README.md

 This plugin adds some useful utilities to your Fastify instance, see the API section to learn more.

 *Why are these APIs here and not included with Fastify?<br>
-Because Fastify aims to be as small and focused as possible, every utility that is not essential should be shipped as standalone plugin.*
+Because Fastify aims to be as small and focused as possible, every utility that is not essential should be shipped as a standalone plugin.*

 ## Install
 ```